xemle/home-gallery-doc/source/internals/design-decisions.rst

 format of the web.
 It can be read by machines but also by human, which helps debugging problems.

-It might be stored plain, compressed by gzip or as line-delimited JSON in the HomeGallery.
+It might be stored plain, compressed by gzip or as newline-delimited JSON in the HomeGallery.

 Database
 ^^^^^^^^